Login / Signup

 This is the kit form version which requires soldering and assembly - great for those who want to tweak the resistor values for their specific power bank or end device, or even just those who like a cheeky little soldering project.
 A fully-assembled version is available here, and we also stock an ultra-compact USB-C version.

-You can also 3D print a snap-together case for it, just download the file from Thingiverse, grab some filament and away you go.
+You can also 3D print a snap-together case for it, just download the file from Printables, grab some filament and away you go.
+One of our lovely customers also designed their own version after we posted an out of date link (oops).

 We've tested all Eplop KeepAlives with the ANSMANN power banks we stock, and they work perfectly together.